nasz8f/4330-7330_Final_Project/C++.md

 _____________________________________________________________________________________________________________________________________________

 ### Name Spaces:
  * In C++ namespaces are declared at the beginning of a program using the keyword 'namespace' followed by a custom name for the namespace.
 This allows you to create your own namespace instead of using a default one.
-This is very similar to the second way namespaces are implemented in C#
+This is very similar to the second way namespaces are implemented in C#.

+ * In C++ namespaces encapsulate each version of an interface nested inside the parent, which is the namespace.

 _____________________________________________________________________________________________________________________________________________